|

 something that is not possible to do in general

-might be easy but such proof is not very useful
+might be easy but such proof is usually

 Proving that an angle is not, in